We Believe

 Men and women across the nation are losing their jobs because well-funded activists, normally not even from the areas where they engage, are succeeding in shutting down energy development.
 We founded PTF to stop this injustice, and protect small communities from the disastrous consequences of the activist agenda: chronic unemployment, familial displacement, increases in poverty, crime, and opioid use.

-Less energy production means more expensive everything, not just gas, but food, goods, clothes, and housing.
+Less energy production means more expensive everything – not just gas, but food, goods, clothes, and housing.
 PTF exists because a group of patriotic, fed-up Americans got together and said enough is enough.
 Billionaire ideologues are spending millions to shut down industry, ruin small towns, and force hard-working men and women to lose their jobs.
 We will point out their hypocrisy and the consequences of their actions.

 America is the most advanced society in the history of mankind, with the greatest abundance of food, the highest quality of life, and the most sophisticated medicine and healthcare.
-All of this is made possible because of cheap, reliable and abundant energy.
+All of this is made possible because of cheap, reliable, and abundant energy.
 We believe it’s important to appreciate the role our energy industry plays in our nation’s success, and how our way of life is vulnerable if we rely on foreign countries in dangerous areas of the world for our energy needs.

 We will also call out the hypocrisy of “green” protesters and billionaires alike who fail to appreciate how the energy industry powers their modern lifestyles.
 And the more of it we find here in our own country, the more we can remove ourselves from international conflicts.
 People protest energy for multiple reasons, and that’s part of freedom.

 We recognize their right to voice their opinion.
-But if anyone of those protesters has tapped away on a smartphone, eaten avocados from South America, worn a scarf from the Middle East, ridden a bicycle made of carbon fiber, bought a bottle of water, turned on the heat or air conditioning, called a rideshare (and we can go ad infinitem…) it is because of energy.
+But if anyone of those protesters has tapped away on a smartphone, eaten avocados from South America, worn a scarf from the Middle East, ridden a bicycle made of carbon fiber, bought a bottle of water, turned on the heat or air conditioning, or called a rideshare, it is because of energy.
 Unless protesters travel by fairy dust and made their placards from grass and berries, they should be saying “thank you” to these men and women who work in the energy space, and not threatening their jobs and their communities.
 We will point out their convenient hypocrisy.

 We live here, too.
 We all want (and need!) clean air and clean water.
 Every industry, energy or otherwise, must be responsible, care for the community, and be held accountable if their negligence causes harm.
 But this is not a binary choice: we can have both.
 We can have cheap, abundant, reliable energy in the present and innovate to make new energy sources for the future.
 We believe advances in technology will find an energy solution, and scientists all around the world are working tirelessly to find it.

-Scientists rely on the energy industry of today to create the industry of tomorrow, to power labs, drive to work and feed their families.
+Scientists rely on the energy industry of today to create the industry of tomorrow, to power labs, drive to work, and feed their families.
 Hurt the energy industry and you hurt the “green” advances, too.
+It’s yet another disastrous consequence of misinformed “green” activism.